A matching decoder for bivariate bicycle codes: Preliminaries

 We can thus generate a symmetry using $ (x + y^2 +x^2y) $ translations of $\Sigma^R$, where each monomial translation forms a distinct linearly-independent subsymmetry.
 Similarly, we can write $\Sigma^L$ as:

 We show the three distinct $\Sigma^R$ subsymmetries that make up $\Sigma$ in Fig.~\ref{Fig:Symmetry} by giving the vertices of different subsymmetries different colors.
-A single error on an $R$ qubit, shown in red, respects these subsymmetries, i.e. it always violates an even parity of stabilizers for each subsymmetry.
-It violates no stabilizers of the red or green subsystem symmetry, and it violates two stabilizers of the blue subsymmetry.
+A single error on an $R$ qubit, shown in red, respects these subsymmetries, i.e. it always violates an even parity of stabilizers for each subsymmetry: no stabilizers of the red or green subsymmetries, and two stabilizers of the blue subsymmetry.
 On the other hand, the error on the $L$ qubit violates the red and green subsymmetries by producing one stabilizer violation on each.
 We show an example of $\Sigma^L$, respected by errors on the $L$ qubits, with circled vertices in Fig.~\ref{Fig:Symmetry}.